-- Ribbon Open the Project ribbon and select New > Topic. - Keyboard Shortcut Press CTRL+T. - 2.
+- Ribbon Open the Project ribbon and select New > Topic. - Local Toolbar In the local toolbar of the Content Explorer click - Keyboard Shortcut Press CTRL+T. - 2.
 Select a template. - New From Template Choose either a factory template file or one of your own custom template files as a starting point.
 The new file will take on all of the settings contained in the template.
-If you want to use the factory template provided by Flare, expand the Factory Templates folder and click on a template file.
+If you want to use the factory template provided by Flare Desktop, expand the Factory Templates folder and click on a template file.
 If you want to use your own custom template file, expand the appropriate folder and click on a file.
-For more information about templates, see the online Help. - NewTopic.htm This creates a regular topic with default text that you can replace.
+For more information about templates, see the Help system. - NewTopic.htm This creates a regular topic with default text that you can replace.
 This is the template that you will select most of the time. - TopicForEndnotes.htm This creates a topic with an Endnotes proxy, which can be used to generate a list of all your end notes (footnotes) when you build print-based output.